 Identifying the Optimum Drilling Direction for Characterization of Discontinuous Rock

-W. Zhou and N. H. Maerz, "Identifying the Optimum Drilling Direction for Characterization of Discontinuous Rock," Environmental and Engineering Geoscience, Association of Environmental and Engineering Geologists (AEG), Nov 2002.
+W. Zhou and N. H. Maerz, "Identifying the Optimum Drilling Direction for Characterization of Discontinuous Rock," Environmental and Engineering Geoscience, vol. 8, no. 4, pp. 295-307, Association of Environmental and Engineering Geologists (AEG), Nov 2002.

 Geosciences and Geological and Petroleum Engineering